solarkennedy/sensu-training/intermediate/lectures/Using Ansible to Deploy Sensu - Part 2/README.md

 were we can install that the actual rubygem:

     ---
-    - gem: name=sensu-plugins-mailer executable=/opt/sensu/embedded/bin/gem user_install=no
+    - gem: name=sensu-plugins-mailer executable=/opt/sensu/embedded/bin/gem user_install=no state=present

 Note the important options here.
 Obviously we need the name, and we do need to set the path to the gem executable.
 Additionally we need to turn off `user_install`, as that